kitykity/DayOneRandom/README.md

 I like to put a comment with the date of the entry next to each entry ID so I know what it is.
 This step is up to you; but if you have thousands of entries it could help you find things later.
 Maybe you'd like to put keywords here instead; up to you.

+## A more high tech solution...
+If you export all your Day One entries in .json format, you can pull out all the lines that have "uuid" in them, and then there are all your post uuids!
+I'll put a separate short script here that will make all the HTML links for you if you have a file that's just a big long list of uuid's.